Odell Beckham Jr. excused from Browns practice amid drama

 Compounding their lack of chemistry, Mayfield played better and led the Browns to the playoffs in 2020 — ending a nearly two-decade drought — after Beckham suffered a season-ending knee injury.

+“We work really hard in this building to concern ourselves with things that are going on in this building and concern ourselves with the Cincinnati Bengals and that’s really where we’re laser-focused on the task at hand,” he said.

+Mayfield normally speaks with reporters before Wednesday, but his session was pushed back.

-If Beckham Sr.’s social media posting wasn’t enough, NBA superstar LeBron James escalated the drama with a tweet that said: ”OBJ will show again why he’s special.
-WR1 (hash)FreeOBJ.”
+If Beckham Sr.’s social media posting wasn’t enough, NBA superstar LeBron James escalated the drama with a tweet that said: “OBJ will show again why he’s special.
+WR1 #FreeOBJ.”

 Mayfield only threw two passes toward Beckham in Sunday’s 15-10 loss to the Pittsburgh Steelers.
 He had just one catch for 6 yards, and his other target was a high incompletion in the fourth quarter.